Necrotizing otitis externa

 Necrotizing otitis externa (NOE), also known as malignant otitis externa, is a severe invasive infection of the external auditory canal (EAC) which can spread rapidly to involve the surrounding soft tissue, adjacent neck spaces and skull base.

-Predisposing conditions for NOE include diabetes and immunosuppression (i.e., diabetes or patients receiving chemo- and/or radiation therapy), and is usually seen in elderly patients.
+Predisposing conditions for necrotizing otitis externa include diabetes and immunosuppression (i.e. diabetes or patients receiving chemo- and/or radiation therapy), and is usually seen in elderly patients.
 Pain can be out of proportion for typical otitis externa.

 Pseudomonas aeruginosa is the pathogen in 98% of cases.
 The route by which the infection spreads is variable.
 It can spread anteroinferiorly to involve the suprahyoid neck spaces (parotid space and masticator space).
-Alternatively, the infection can also erode the cartilaginous-bone of the EAC resulting in a direct intracranial spread with resultant serious intracranial complications.
+Alternatively, the infection can also erode the cartilaginous-bone of the external auditory canal resulting in a direct intracranial spread with resultant serious intracranial complications.